Fellow INFJ, do your thoughts and emotions overwhelm you sometimes? Do they make it difficult for you to function normally?

-It’s only after I’ve shared that I can begin to make sense of it all, and I start to relax.
+It’s only after I’ve shared that I can begin to make sense of it all — and relax.

 (What’s your personality type?
 Take a free personality assessment.)

-I learned a great deal about why this is the case from Marissa Baker’s The INFJ Handbook.
+I learned a great deal about why INFJs need to process their emotions outwardly from Marissa Baker’s The INFJ Handbook.
 One big reason we need other people to help us process, according to Baker, is that we’re wired to pick up on other people’s thoughts and emotions — but not our own.

-Your dominant mindsets as an INFJ are Introverted Intuition and Extroverted Feeling.
-You use Intuition inwardly as you brainstorm, identify patterns, collect insights, and envision the future.
 When you employ Feeling, however, you use it in an extroverted fashion.
-It clues you into social norms and expectations and helps you think about others and what their needs are.
+It clues you into social norms and expectations, as well as helps you think about others and what their needs are.

 As Extroverted Feelers, INFJs Need Others

 But in the end, we desperately need to share.
-Our sanity depends on it.
+INFJ, your sanity depends on it.

 INFJs Must Nurture Relationships

-What’s the solution, then?
+So what’s the solution?
 The answer is to nurture relationships and employ a few other strategies to help you work through emotional buildups.
 Here are four that have worked for me in the past.

 2. Befriend extroverts

-Don’t count out extroverts.
-As INFJoe points out in Text, Don’t Call, some extroverts get you and understand your needs.
-The ESFJs and ENFJs whom I mentioned earlier are tremendous empathetic listeners and can really help you when you develop a relationship of trust.
+Yes, really!
+As INFJoe points out in Text, Don’t Call, some extroverts will actually “get” you and understand your needs.
+The ESFJ and ENFJ types whom I mentioned earlier tend to be tremendous empathetic listeners and can really help you when you develop a relationship of trust.
 ENFPs are great too.
 One of my closest friends is one; he’s helped me through some difficult times.
 I love ENFPs because their minds are wired similarly to our own.
 They understand and appreciate the way we think and can be extremely encouraging.

-If you don’t have the pleasure of connecting with another person, Baker suggests you try journaling.
+If you don’t have someone you can talk to, Baker suggests you try journaling.
 Journaling affords you as much time as you need to process your thoughts.
-It also helps you get them out in the open so that you can sort through what feelings are yours and which ones you’ve picked up from other people.
+It also helps you get them out in the open so you can sort through which feelings are yours and which are ones you’ve picked up from other people.
 INFJs tend to be writers, so this strategy might become a go-to solution for you.